-Rachel Slaymaker joined the ESRI in September 2017 as a Postdoctoral Research Fellow.
-She is currently completing her PhD in Economics at University of Nottingham and the title of her thesis is ‘Essays on International Migration’.
-Her thesis contains three distinct empirical chapters which examine the causal effect of immigration on (1) trade flows, (2) voting outcomes and (3) house prices.
-Rachel holds an MSc in Economics and International Economics from University of Nottingham and a BSc in Money, Banking and Finance with Italian Studies from University of Birmingham.
-During her PhD, she worked as a Graduate Teaching Fellow at University of Nottingham and as a Casual Research Assistant at the International Migration Institute, University of Oxford.
-Rachel’s main research interests are in the areas of Applied Microeconometrics, International Migration and International Trade.
+Rachel Slaymaker joined the ESRI as a Postdoctoral Research Fellow in September 2017.
+She obtained her PhD in Economics from University of Nottingham in 2018.
+Her thesis examined the causal effects of immigration on (1) trade flows, (2) voting outcomes and (3) house prices.
+Rachel also holds an MSc in Economics and International Economics from University of Nottingham and a BSc in Money, Banking and Finance with Italian Studies from University of Birmingham.
+Previously Rachel worked as a Graduate Teaching Fellow at University of Nottingham and as a Casual Research Assistant at the International Migration Institute, University of Oxford.
+Rachel is an applied micro-econometrician and her research interests are in the areas of International Migration, Household Finance and Financial Stability, Housing Economics and International Trade.